dmotz/trystero/README.md

 1. Create a [Firebase](https://firebase.google.com/) project
 1. Create a new Realtime Database
-1. Copy the Firebase config object by registering a new web app in settings
+1. Copy the Firebase config's `databaseURL` by registering a new web app in settings
 1. [*Optional*] Configure the database with [security rules](#security-rules)

 ## Install